onewelcome/dotnet-mvc-oidc-example/README.md

 ## Onegini Configuration
 You'll need to properly setup your client using the Onegini Admin panel before you can begin testing.
-Refer to the documentation [here](https://docs.onegini.com/msp/5.0/token-server/topics/oidc/index.html).
+Refer to the [OpenID Connect documentation](https://docs.onegini.com/msp/5.0/token-server/topics/oidc/index.html).
 Make sure you setup the redirect URL properly. (default is `https://localhost:5001/signin-external`) but that is also configurable.

 ## Set up the application configuration